paknaoo/paknaoo/README.md

 I'm Adam.

-Interested in security, networking and unix-like systems.
-Currently learning by building things, breaking them, and fixing them again.
+Interested in security, networking and unix-like systems./ Currently learning by building things, breaking them, and fixing them again.